dhmit/gender_novels/gender_novels/tutorials/coding_style.md

-# DH Lab Python Style Guide
+# Digital Humanities Lab Python Style Guide

 ## General Coding Guidelines

-//say something about pylint, pep8
+Generally, the Digital Humanities Lab will follow Python's PEP 8 style conventions, which you can learn about in the [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).

+Use a linter such as [Pylint](https://www.pylint.org/) to check that your code is PEP 8 compliant and bug free.

 ### Naming Conventions